-The 1970s were years of change at Winston.
-Tom Morgan purchased the company from Merrick in 1973, and a year later took on a partner to learn to build bamboo rods.
-In 1975, Winston offered a new line of 2 and 3-piece rods incorporating a new material: graphite.
-In '76, the decision was made to move the company from San Francisco to Twin Bridges, Montana in order to be near the world-class trout fishing of the Beaverhead, Big Hole, and Jefferson rivers.
+In 1975, Winston offered a new line of 2 and 3-piece graphite rods that met with great success.
+In 1976, the decision was made to move the company from San Francisco to Twin Bridges, Montana in order to be near the world-class trout fishing of the Beaverhead, Big Hole and Jefferson rivers.

-In 1991, David Ondaatje bought Winston and for several years worked together with Tom Morgan to learn about rod building, graphite rod design and to build the company.
-Faced with sourcing challenges due to growing demand for the graphite blanks, and with limited production space, David realized that the only way for the company to grow and maximize quality would be to gain complete control over all steps of the manufacturing process.
-Under his leadership, the company began rolling its own blanks in 1994 and a year later, moved to a new larger rod building facility in Twin Bridges with state of the art equipment and a building designed specifically for building fly rods.
-Soon thereafter, under David’s direction, Winston introduced a number of industry-leading rod designs including the LT 5-piece trout rods.
-Winston also formed a partnership with legendary multiple world-champion caster Joan Wulff, developed the popular Joan Wulff Favorite rods, and, later, Winston’s first two Boron/graphite composite fly rod series: the BL5 and XTR rods.
+Faced with sourcing challenges due to a growing demand for graphite blanks, David realized the only way for the company to grow and maximize quality would be to gain complete control over all steps of the manufacturing process.
+In 1994, the company began rolling its own blanks and a year later, moved to a new rod facility in Twin Bridges specifically designed for rod building and outfitted with state of the art equipment.
+Following the move, Winston introduced a number of industry-leading rod designs, including LT 5-piece trout rods and the first two series based on boron/graphite composite: BL5 and XTR.

 In the 2000s, Winston innovation became centered on boron/graphite composite, and a more responsive and dynamic second generation of this rod building material was utilized.